 We caught a great feature on CBS Sunday Morning a couple of weeks ago.
-Their story about Luma Mufleh highlights the BIGG difference just one person can make.
+Their story about Luma Mufleh, highlights the BIGG difference just one person can make one they discover their purpose in life.

 Her story really touched us.
 So we want to share part of it with you today.
 We highly recommend that you watch the whole segment online.